John Swan 1812 - 1891

 The 1841 census (which contains limited information) shows a Mary Swan living with John

-in Broad Street but their relationship is unclear and, at fifteen years his senior, she could possibly be a cousin.
+in Broad Street but their relationship is unclear and, at fifteen years his senior, she could possibly be a cousin or an aunt.
 The 1851 census, which records John staying as an overnight visitor of Edward Marriott, a groom living at 100 High Street, St Martins, gives John's status as 'married'.
 Whatever the circumstances, John and Elizabeth do not go on to have children.

 On the day in question, however, about 9 o’clock in the morning, he was standing near the frames in his garden between the road and the river, when he saw the defendant in passing along the road pick up a stone and throw it across over the corner of his garden into the river; it was most decidedly to his (the prosecutor’s) annoyance.
 Unfortunately for the defendant he was the first offender he had caught; he did not wish to press the charge harshly, but it was really necessary that an example should be made.